developer-zebra/developer-zebra-site/src/enterprise-browser/2-6/guide/eac/index.md

 ## Overview

-Enterprise Application Configurator (EAC) is a companion utility for Enterprise Browser that simplifies [DOM injection](../dominjectionandroid), which can add capabilities to a running EB app without changing the source code.
-This tool can map EB fields or buttons to Zebra devices such as scanners, printers and keyboards and or can voice-enable fields for spoken input and/or output.
+Enterprise Application Configurator (EAC) is a companion utility for Enterprise Browser that simplifies [DOM injection](../dominjectionandroid), a process that can add capabilities to a running EB app without changing the source code.
+This tool maps EB fields or buttons to Zebra devices such as scanners, printers and keyboards and can voice-enable fields for spoken input and/or output.

-EAC is a browser-based solution that presents an easy-to-use GUI for creating DIM injection configuration files and does not require changes to the EB app's source code or access to a target’s application server.
-EAC is designed to help companies that use SAP ITSmobile and similar solutions easily modify legacy apps.
+EAC is a browser-based solution that presents an easy-to-use GUI for creating DOM injection configuration files.
+It is designed to help companies that use SAP ITSmobile and similar solutions easily modify legacy apps without requiring special skills. **This guide assumes a working knowledge of Enterprise Browser and the process of editing and deploying the** `Config.xml` **files of EB apps**.

 ### Requirements

-* Computer running Windows 8 or Windows 10 with Google Chrome installed
+* Computer running Windows 8 or Windows 10 with Google Chrome
 * Zebra device that supports Enterprise Browser<br>
 **See [Zebra Support Portal EB page](https://www.zebra.com/us/en/support-downloads/software/developer-tools/enterprise-browser.html)** for supported devices
-* EB 2.6 (or later) installed on device
+* EB 2.6 (or later) installed on a device
+* A second Zebra device with EB 2.6 installed (optional, for testing reconfigured apps)
+* App (and its `Config.xml` file) to be reconfigured, installed on device(s)
-* Computer and device on the same IP subnet
+* Computer and device(s) on the same IP subnet
-* `AppConfigurationUtility.apk` screen streaming service `([download]()) LINK TO COME `
+* `AppConfigurationUtility.apk` device mirroring service `DOWNLOAD LINK TO COME `

-> **NOTE: EAC does not support apps that employ shortcuts or [multi-session tabs](../multisession)**.
+> **NOTE: This tool does not support apps that employ shortcuts or [multi-session tabs](../multisession)**.

 ---